Seamus Conneely: Galway United

-Conneely (known as "Seamie" by Galway United fans) joined the club in 2007 from Mervue United.
+Conneely joined the club in 2007 from Mervue United.
 He completed a successful season in United's U21s before being given his senior competitive début against Shamrock Rovers at Terryland Park, replacing the injured Wesley Charles.
 This was Tony Cousins's last game in charge of Galway United.

 Sheffield United

 In January 2011 he signed an 18-month deal with English side Sheffield United.
 In over a year after signing for the Blades, Conneely did not make a first team appearance, but he was a regular for the reserve team where he was the team captain.
 On 9 March 2012 Conneely joined Alfreton Town on loan for a month.
 He made his Alfreton début the following day, coming on as a substitute after only 16 minutes away against Lincoln City at Sincil Bank in a 1–0 victory for Alfreton Town.
 After returning to Sheffield United, Conneely was released when his contract expired in May 2012.